Family Nurse Practitioner, MSN

 The FNP specialization is offered as a 36-credit master’s degree for baccalaureate-prepared-nurses, and as a 27-credit post-master’s certificate for nurses already holding a nursing master’s degree in advanced practice.
 Transcripts of students with an entry level master’s in nursing degree will be evaluated on an individual basis for transfer credit.

 Each student is required to complete a clinical practicum.
-The practicum (NURS 542, NURS 552, NURS 562, and NURS 572) is taken over four semesters.
-Students are expected to obtain a practitioner(s) who will serve as preceptor(s) for the clinical practicum in the FNP program.
-The preceptor must be a certified registered nurse practitioner, certified nurse midwife or a licensed physician.
-Additional clinical preceptorships may be arranged to meet the needs of the individual student.
-Each credit of clinical equals 125 clock hours per semester so total clinical practicum time is 875 hours for the FNP program.
+The practicum (NURS 542, 552, 562 and 572) is taken over four semesters.
+The faculty wil obtain clinical sites and preceptors for the students.
+Each credit of clinical equals 125 clock hours per semester so that total clinical practicum time is 875 hours for the FNP program.

 For additional information on the curriculum, please visit the Graduate Course Catalog.